jeremyabbott/new-mac-setup/README.md

 antigen apply
 ```

-Plot twist: you can also install antigen first, and then setup Homebrew as an Antigen bundle.
+Plot twist: you can also install antigen before Homebrew, and then setup Homebrew as an Antigen bundle.
 I'm not sure which step is better.

 With `nvm` finally installed